Tuesday, August 26, 2025

 As a member of the Brooklyn Royal Giants, Evans played against Babe Ruth and Lou Gehrig in a series of exhibition games.

-He is perhaps best remembered however for having played on the Homestead Grays for several years, including the 1931 club, considered by some to be the greatest baseball team of all time.
+He is perhaps best remembered, however, for having played on the Homestead Grays for several years, including the 1931 club, considered by some to be the greatest baseball team of all time.

 The team featured six players that were eventually inducted in the Baseball Hall of Fame including Satchel Paige, Josh Gibson, Oscar Charleston, Jud Wilson, Bill Foster and Joe Williams.
-Another key player on that team, Ted "Double Duty" Radcliffe, had also played for Gilkerson in the 1920's.
+Another key player on that team, Ted "Double Duty" Radcliffe, also played for Gilkerson in the 1920's.

 In 1937, Cum Posey, the owner of the Homestead Grays, provided the Pittsburgh Courier with his picks for an "All-Time Grays Team."
 He included Evans on that list under the heading of "best throwing outfielder."